 Soon, my mom brought a boarder into the house to help pay bills.
 She had been influenced by a cult, and felt it was important to teach a 7 year old boy of the Great White Throne judgement in the Book of Revelation.

-One night prior to bed, she showed from the Scriptures the coming judgement and the eternal agony of sinners.
+One night prior to bed, she showed from the Scriptures the coming judgement and eternal agony of sinners.

-I went to bed shaken, but the message only sunk deeper into my thinking.
-Sleep came to me full of nightmares, and I buried myself in distractions.
+I went to bed shaken, and the message dug deeper into my thinking.
+Sleep came to me, full of nightmares, and I buried myself in distractions.
 First, it was studying and getting approval from my teachers.
 Eventually.
 I sought approval from my friends.
 When smoking, alcohol and drugs were offered, I ran after them.
 I needed to be distracted.

 By the time I was 20, I had no direction, no friends and no focus.
 I was floating through a college course that I neither wanted or found interesting – unless I was wasted.
 My work sharing course took me to Orillia for 8 months.

 While in Orillia, I traveled via bus to visit my brother in Hamilton.
 During this ride I met a young lady, eating chocolate covered raisins and drinking V-8.
 But she sure enough was pretty.
-Immediately, she spoke of God and Jesus, and how she had been rescued from certain death in a car wreck recently.
+Immediately, she spoke of God and Jesus, and how she had been rescued from certain death in a car wreck.
 She showed me pictures of her in the hospital – definitely not the standard flirting I was accustomed to!
 I spent the next couple hours chatting with that girl on a bus, and in the Toronto bus terminal.
 When her uncle came to pick her up, I realized I needed to see her again.
 (I just didn’t realize her faith was what made her so appealing, and this same faith was what I needed to understand but wanted to avoid!)